Fallenstedt/twitter-stream/README.md

 		panic("No token found!")
 	}

-	// With an access token, you can create a new twitter_stream and start getting your rules api := twitter_stream.NewTwitterStream(token.AccessToken)
+	// With an access token, you can create a new twitterstream and start getting your rules api := twitterstream.NewTwitterStream(token.AccessToken)

 	// You can get your rules by invoking GetRules
 	// Learn more about getting rules here: https://developer.twitter.com/en/docs/twitter-api/tweets/filtered-stream/api-reference/get-tweets-search-stream-rules